Montana State Historic Preservation Office

 SHPO will host virtual information Q&A sessions four to six weeks prior to application deadlines.
 Candidates will learn from cultural resource professionals and researchers about the potential for digital antiquities database information to enhance investigations across a broad range of disciplines.

 Letters of support must be submitted by the supervisor via email to mtshpo@mt.gov by 11:59 pm on July 15, November 15, or March 15.
-The applicant is responsible for ensuring that SHPO receives support letters.
+The Applicant is responsible for ensuring that SHPO receives support letters.
 Applications missing support letters will be considered incomplete.
 Applicants are strongly encouraged to follow up with their supervisor to confirm that they have sent their letters.
 Do not send letters written for another purpose, such as those for a job application.

-4. Prepare a Project Proposal Narrative PDF
+3. Prepare a Project Proposal Narrative PDF

 The two components of the fellowship application—the proposal narrative and the online application form—are designed to capture essential information about you and your project.
 Our intent is to facilitate a simple and streamlined application process.